 Maintains business continuity in case of disaster.
 Sometimes, things happen that a company's executives and managers cannot control.
-These disasters might be manmade, such as a building fire, or they might be acts of nature, such as a tornado or a flood.
+These disasters might be man-made, such as a building fire, or they might be acts of nature, such as a tornado or a flood.
 No matter what, though, companies must ensure that business can still run smoothly and that employees can still access the information they need.
 This part of information management might include backing up files and storing certain vital information off site.
 It might also include maintaining updated contact information for all employees and running drills to practice procedures in the event of an emergency.

-Read Sean Bernard's article "The Importance of Disaster Recovery and Business Continuity Programs" to learn more about the role of information management in business continuity.
-You can access the article at http://www.perficient.com/Thought-Leadership/Perficient-Perspectives/2015/The-Importance-of-Disaster-Recovery-and-Business-Continuity-Programs.
+Head Sean Bernard's article "Why Business Continuity and Disaster Recovery Programs Are Essential" to learn more about the role of information management in business continuity.
+You can access the article at https://blogs.perficient.com/2020/03/26/why- business-continuity-and-disaster-recovery-programs-are-essential/.